XM Review 2026

 Customer Support

-XM offers 24/5 support through live chat, email, and phone in Cyprus and Australia.
+XM offers 24/7 support through live chat, email, and phone.

-Its multilingual support, spanning 25 languages, is a huge plus, especially for global traders who prefer assistance in their language.
+Its multilingual support, now spanning over 30 languages, is a huge plus, especially for global traders who prefer assistance in their language.

 I’ve used live chat for quick questions, like when I needed clarification on account differences, and I found the reps to be prompt and clear in their responses.